aliasrafbd/food-sharing-assignment-11/README.md

    - Registered user can view all available foods in our platform.
    - Get info about featured food (a food which has highest quantity).
    - Get info about our history (Extra section in Home)
    - Can read blogs about food hunger.
-(Extra section in hhome)
+(Extra section in home)

 5. **NPM packages I have used in my project:**